tanc7/CUDA_Setup_Utility/README.md

-# The NVidia/CUDA GPU Setup utility for Kali Linux
+# The NVIDIA CUDA GPU Setup utility for Kali Linux
 # Purpose
 This is my first attempt to automate the frustrating NVidia Driver Install for Kali Linux Versions 4.6 to 4.9, based upon this guide: https://www.kali.org/news/cloud-cracking-with-cuda-gpu/